phanumat/Documentation/smartapp-developers-guide/devices.rst

 .. important::

-    The current or latest state for an attribute value is the *most recent value the device has reported to SmartThings.*
+    The current or latest state for an attribute value is the *most recent value the device has reported to PEA HiVE.*
     It is not calculated by polling or otherwise directly communicating with the device.

     For example, ``someDevice.currentValue('someAttribute')`` will get the most recently reported value for the specified attribute.
-    If the device has malfunctioned, or the SmartThings Hub has gone offline, it is possible that the value returned is not consistent with the physical status of the device.
+    If the device has malfunctioned, or the PEA HiVE Hub has gone offline, it is possible that the value returned is not consistent with the physical status of the device.

 ----